 For information on our work, or details of our evidence-based body image programme, please visit our website at: www.succeedfoundation.org

 “We welcome the fashion industry’s engagement in the All Walks campaign.
 We have been delighted with the energy, enthusiasm and dedication that so many people have already given to this project.
 We know that fashion doesn’t directly cause eating disorders – they are much more complex than that.
 Through our dialogue with the fashion world, we want to make this point clearly.
 Young people are inspired by fashion and influenced by its ideals.
 By offering up these wonderful images of diverse beauty, we know that fashion’s influence beyond the catwalk can be seen as a positive force in young people’s lives.”

 Bank Holidays 11:30am – 2:30pm

-The All Walks Campaign represents true diversity in the fashion industry.
-Gone are the days where body image was just weight related, after starting the countries first charity in relation to Body Dysmorphic Disorder, I know that self esteem problems occur in much more than that.
+The All Walks campaign represents true diversity in the fashion industry.
+Gone are the days where body image was just weight related, and after starting the countries first charity in relation to Body Dysmorphic Disorder, I know that self esteem problems occur across a broad spectrum of men and women.
 We see clients with skin, hair, height and feature specific problems.
-I would love to think that one day, it’ll be widely accepted to see people who are can come from all back grounds walking up and down the catwalk.
+I would love to think that one day, it’ll be widely accepted to see people who are from varied back grounds walking up and down the catwalk.
 Every single day we see about 3000 advertisement images, and of those images I’d feel so much more empowered knowing that people from different ethnic backgrounds, disabled people, different generations and curvier people were given the chance to be a part of the fashion industry.
-I applaud the work of All walks, as I feel it’s grown amazingly and spreading the word of diversity.
+I applaud the work of All Walks, as I feel its grown amazingly to spread the word of diversity.